 About ATR-002’s mode of action

 Atriva’s lead product ATR-002 is a clinical stage MEK inhibitor drug candidate targeting the intracellular Raf/MEK/ERK signaling pathway.
 In influenza virus infected cells, the interaction of ATR-002 with MEK (MAPK/ERK kinase) prevents export of the viral genome protein complexes (ribonucleoprotein, RNP) from the nucleus to the cytoplasm, thus hindering the formation of functional new viral particles.
 This ultimately reduces the viral load in the body.
-In addition, ATR-002 favorably modulates the immune reaction of the body, avoiding an overshooting cytokine response following such viral infections.
 Clinical development will be supported by an exploratory biomarker indicating MEK inhibition, via measurement of ERK phosphorylation in the cell.

 About Atriva Therapeutics GmbH